Information about Mt. Pinatubo

 Mount Pinatubo is a popular attraction in the Philippines.
-Dormant for centuries, this historic site recorded only the second-largest terrestrial volcanic eruption of the 20th century.
+For centuries, this historic site lay dormant.
+Only the second-largest terrestrial volcanic eruption of the 20th century took place there.
 What made it most cataclysmic was right as Pinatubo was spewing 10 billion tons of ash and rocks, an incoming typhoon triggered lahar, a violent mudflow that swept the plains just 600 meters below the volcano.

 The lahar sank entire villages and infrastructure in Zambales, Tarlac, and Pampanga, all agricultural provinces.
 The vulnerable indigenous Aetas were displaced and key ecosystems were disrupted beyond recovery.
 There would have been a catastrophic death toll if not for the vigilant monitoring and months-early evacuation plans by the PHIVOLCS and USGS.